-Boutique Hotels in Etosha & North
+Travel Guide to Etosha & North

-Etosha & North
+Etosha & North: Why go

 The north of Namibia offers some of the country’s most spectacular scenery.
 The remote northwest, including Skeleton Coast North, is fabulously wild in feel whilst the Kavango and Caprivi regions in the northeast are dominated by rivers and lush green forests; a beautiful contrast to Namibia’s largely barren landscapes.
 However Etosha National Park is the highlight of a visit to this area.
 One of South Africa’s best game reserves, it's home to 114 species of mammal, 340 of bird and 110 of reptiles.